 Ingrid Gustin and Anna Wessman

-Part 2: Communicating Identities: At Home and Abroad
+Part II: Communicating Identities: At Home and Abroad

 8. Urban Way of Life as Identity?
 A Case Study from Ribe’s Emporium

-9. Displaying and (re)Negotiating Identities: Migration and Funerary Rites in Viking Age Scotland
+9. Displaying and (re)Negotiating Identities: Migration and Funerary Rites in Viking-Age Northern Scotland

 Frida Espolin Norstein